AntonotnaWang/NaviAirway/README.md

 - **[Dataset preparation]**

-    - Down load the two datasets: EXACT09 and LIDC-IDRI.
+    - Download the two datasets: EXACT09 and LIDC-IDRI.

     - Run ```dataset_preprocess_EXACT09.ipynb``` and ```dataset_preprocess_LIDC-IDRI.ipynb``` to preprocess the images.